mrjestone/collably-cohort1/01_1STCOMMIT/README.md

 # Task 1: Your First Local Commit

 ### **Objective**
-By the end of this session, you will have created a local Git repository, added a file, and made your very first commit.
+By the end of this task, you will have created a local Git repository, added a file, and made your very first commit.
 You'll understand the basic workflow for saving your work like a professional developer.

 ### **Recap of Today's Lecture**
 *   **Git** is our "save system" (version control).